-Big brown bats are found in cities, towns, rural areas and deciduous forests.
-They often hang upside down to roost during day or hibernate during winter in homes, barns, silos, churches, tree cavities and caves.
+Found in cities, towns, rural areas and deciduous forests.
+Often hang upside down to roost during day or hibernate during winter in homes, barns, silos, churches, tree cavities and caves.
 Some remain loyal to their chosen over-wintering site for their entire lives.

-These bats are found throughout the Chesapeake Bay watershed, and their range extends from southern Canada through North and Central America to the southern tip of Mexico.
+Found throughout the Chesapeake Bay watershed; their range extends from southern Canada through North and Central America to the southern tip of Mexico.
 They do not migrate.

 The big brown bat feeds after sunset on beetles and other flying insects, including moths, flies, flying ants, lacewing flies, dragonflies and crop and forest pests.
 Adults use echolocation (the echoes of their calls) to locate insect prey in flight.
 Efficient feeders can fill their stomachs in about an hour; they often rest between meals.

 Flying bats are sometimes captured by owls and falcons.
 Secluded roosts can protect adults from predators.
 Young are sometimes taken from roosts by snakes, raccoons and cats, particularly if the young have fallen to the ground.

 Adults fly strong, straight courses at 20 to 30 feet high.